lovepreetkaur47/LovepreetsBookStore/LovepreetsBookStore/README.txt

-alot of struggle to add drop down item after long search i add it i took little bit help from youtube actually i a following a channel coding ninja where i found this method
+alot of struggle to add drop down item after long search i add it i took little bit help from youtube actually i a following a channel coding ninja where i found this method first i changed nav-item to class="nav-item dropdown this is css style then
+<a> modify toggles the dropdown menu
+class="nav-link dropdown-toggle" classes the styling of the link,  function as a dropdown toggle. href="#": The href attribute is set to # to make the link clickable but not direct to any actual page.

+placeceholder href attributes, usually for JavaScript-enabled functionality.
+Replace # with actual URLs as needed. same day evening
+6.06
+i started work again on my assignment afetr setting up the phpstrom for assignment i test it again i can,t believe on my eyes its working without any mistake now...................................... i am going to satrt 1.4 part at 6.08 first create 3 more project as previous one upssssssssssssssssssss....... i created wrong one as previous mvc now i delete all create project then search for claass library i found it i create its on another name them also delete